 Sell Games in Person

-THis year, we organized the Locally Crafted Games Fair (LCG Fair).
+This year, we organized the Locally Crafted Games Fair (LCG Fair).
 Essentially, our friendly local game store allowed us and other vendors/game designers in the St. Louis, MO area to rent tables in their game playing area and sell our games.
 We did one in July and one in October.
-It was a great time, and we feel we have found a small venue form time to time to sell our wares.
+It was a great time, and we feel we have found a small venue from time to time to sell our wares.
 Pretty cool, all-in-all.

 As we wind down 2019, we are looking ahead into 2020.
 Right now, we are starting to work towards smaller games.
 They get done faster, and we like the feeling of having a game completed.
 Plus, it is one more thing in the library of games that we offer to people.
 Look for our 2020 Goals in an upcoming post.